Federated Stochastic Gradient Langevin Dynamics: Experiments

-\textbf{Setting:} We have devised a data set for metric learning based on the Spoken Letter Recognition\footnote{\url{https://archive.ics.uci.edu/ml/datasets/isolet}} (isolet) data, which encompasses 7797 examples split among 26 classes.
+\textbf{Setting:} We have devised a dataset for metric learning based on the Spoken Letter Recognition\footnote{\url{https://archive.ics.uci.edu/ml/datasets/isolet}} (isolet) data, which encompasses 7797 examples split among 26 classes.
 We have created $|\mathcal{S}| = 5000$ and $|\mathcal{D}| = 5000$ pairs of similar and dissimilar vectors, respectively, using the labels of the isolet examples, i.e., samples are considered similar if they belong to the same class and dissimilar otherwise.
-We split these pairs into $S=10$ data shards of identical size, in a manner that there is no overlap in the classes used to create the sets of pairs $\mathcal{S}_s$ and $\mathcal{D}_s$ in each shard $s=1\ldots S$.
-Additionally, we created another thousand pairs of equally split similar and dissimilar examples that we held out for the test.
+To obtain a federated non-IID dataset, we split these pairs into $S=10$ data shards of identical size, in a manner that there is no overlap in the classes used to create the sets of pairs $\mathcal{S}_s$ and $\mathcal{D}_s$ in each shard $s=1\ldots S$.
+Additionally, we created another thousand pairs of equally split similar and dissimilar examples that we hold out for the test.

-We set $f_1 = \ldots = f_S = \frac{1}{S}$ and run both DSGLD and CG-DSGLD with constant step size $10^{-3}$ and mini-batch size $m=256$.
-We use simple Gaussian approximations for $q_1, \ldots, q_S$, with mean and covariance parameters computed numerically computed using three thousand samples from
+\textbf{Choice of $q_s$'s:} We set $f_1 = \ldots = f_S = \frac{1}{S}$ and run both DSGLD and FSGLD with constant step size $10^{-3}$ and mini-batch size $m=256$.
+We use simple Gaussian approximations for $q_1, \ldots, q_S$, with mean and covariance parameters computed numerically using three thousand samples from

 obtained running SGLD independently for each client.
 It is worth highlight that these approximations are only computed once at the beginning of training, and then communicated to the server.
+Appendix F.2 shows additional results using Laplace approximations.

 \textbf{Results:} Figure \ref{fig:metric} shows results in terms of average log-likelihood as a function of the number of samples.
-The results show that $i$) CG-DSGLD achieves better performance than DSGLD both in learning and on test data; and $ii$) CG-DSGLD is more communication-efficient than DSGLD, i.e., it converges faster.
-Furthermore, CG-DSGLD exhibits overall lower standard deviation.
+The results show that $i$) FSGLD achieves better performance than DSGLD both in learning and on test data; and $ii$) FSGLD is more communication-efficient than DSGLD, i.e., it converges faster.
+Furthermore, FSGLD exhibits overall lower standard deviation.